 Bure Valley Path

 The Bure Valley Path is a nine mile long cycling and walking trail that runs between the towns Aylsham and Wroxham.
-It runs alongside the entire length of the narrow gauge Bure Valley Railway and you can get the map here.
+You won’t need a map as it runs alongside the entire length of the narrow gauge Bure Valley Railway.
+The path is pretty flat and has a fair bit of tree cover.

 You could take this steam railway back so you don’t have to walk or cycle both ways.
 Bikes are allowed on the trains too, space permitting.
 Both the path and the railway are dog-friendly.